 ElectricFlow upgrades involving a MySQL database can take several hours to complete if you have a significant data set.
 Do not interrupt the upgrade process.
 You can corrupt your database if the upgrade process is interrupted.
 A restore from a previous database backup will be required.

-• Use the ectool to view the upgrade progress.
-On a command line, enter
+You can use ectool to view the upgrade progress.
+On a command line, enter ectool getServerStatus